 Village History – see below.

 See below for the history of various Brandon Houses.

-Holy Communion is held at Brandon Chapel of Ease at 9am on the 3rd Sunday of every month.
+Holy Communion is held at Brandon Chapel at 9am on the 3rd Sunday of every month.

 Post box collections: Mon-Fri 1545 / Sat 1100.

-Brandon is at the centre of the Lovedeon Wapentake.
+Brandon, Lincolnshire is part of Hough on the Hill Parish, at the centre of the Lovedeon Wapentake.
 The name of the village may mean ‘hill by the River Brant’, from the Anglo-Saxon names for the river (Brant – steep or deep) and dun (hill), or perhaps a broom-covered hill (Brom Dun).

 Prior to the Norman invasion in 1066 the village may have been known as Branthon, but the 1086 Domesday Book records is as Brandune.
 Domesday book records aren’t exactly divided by village and Brandon appears to be divided between 2 manors: